Crossed products for interactions and graph algebras: Graph -algebras via interactions

 This map (unlike $\VV$ but like $\HH$) always preserves both $\FF_E$ and $\D_E$ and the pair $(\phi_E,\HH)$ is a $C^*$-dynamical on $\D_E$, cf. Proposition \ref{powers of partial isometry} below.
-Moreover, if $E$ has no sinks the same relations as in Proposition \ref{thm for Huef and Raeburn} yield an isomorphism between $C^*(E)$ and the Exel's crossed product $\D_E\rtimes_{(\phi_E,\HH)} \N$, see \cite[Thm.
-5.1]{BRV}.
-The advantage of the crossed product $\D_E\rtimes_{(\phi_E,\HH)} \N$ over $C^*(\FF_E,\VV,\HH)$ is that it starts from a commutative $C^*$-algebra $\D_E$.
-The disadvantages are that the dynamics in $(\phi_E,\HH)$ is irreversible and involves two mappings, while in essence, cf. Proposition \ref{proposition about uniqueness of interactions}, $(\VV,\HH)$ is a single map. \end{rem} A natural question to ask is when the graph interaction $(\VV,\HH)$ is a $C^*$-dynamical system.
+Moreover, if $E$ has no sinks the same relations as in Proposition \ref{thm for Huef and Raeburn} yield an isomorphism between $C^*(E)$ and the Exel's crossed product $\D_E\rtimes_{(\phi_E,\HH)} \N$, see \cite[Theorem 5.1]{BRV}.
+The advantage of $\D_E\rtimes_{(\phi_E,\HH)} \N$ over $C^*(\FF_E,\VV,\HH)$ is that it starts from a commutative $C^*$-algebra $\D_E$.
+The disadvantages are that the dynamics in $(\phi_E,\HH)$ is irreversible and involves two mappings (at least implicitly, see \cite{kwa-exel}), while in essence $(\VV,\HH)$ is a single map (recall Proposition \ref{proposition about uniqueness of interactions}) possessing a natural generalized inverse. \end{rem} A natural question to ask is when the graph interaction $(\VV,\HH)$ is a $C^*$-dynamical system.
 It is somewhat surprising that this holds only if $(\VV,\HH)$ is a part of a group interaction.
 We take up the rest of this subsection to clarify this issue in detail.
 To this end we will use a partially-stochastic matrix $P=[p_{v,w}]$ arising from the adjacency matrix $A_E=[A_E(v,w)]_{v,w \in E^0}$ of the graph $E$.
 Namely, we let

-where $A_E(v,w)=|\{e\in E^1: s(e)=v, r(e)=w\}|$, and by a \emph{partially-stochastic matrix} we mean a non-negative matrix in which each non-zero column sums up to one.
+where $A_E(v,w)=|\{e\in E^1: s(e)=v, r(e)=w\}|$.
+By a \emph{partially-stochastic matrix} we mean a non-negative matrix in which each non-zero column sums up to one.

 \begin{prop} Let $s$ be the operator given by \eqref{partial isometry for graph} and let $n \geq 1$.
 The following conditions are equivalent: \begin{itemize} \item[i)] $(\VV^n,\HH^n)$ is an interaction over $\FF_E$, \item[ii)] $(\phi_E^n,\HH^n)$ is a $C^*$-dynamical system on $\D_E$, \item[iii)] operator $s^n$ is a partial isometry, \item[iv)] $n$-th power of the matrix $P=\{p_{v,w}\}_{v,w\in E^0}$ is partially-stochastic, \item[v)] for any $\mu\in E^n$ and $\nu\in E^k$, $k<n$, such that $r(\mu)=r(\nu)$ we have $s(\nu)\notin E^0_{sources}$.